-Some laptops have good, even great keyboards, but I don't recommend using the keyboard on your laptop for multiple hours a day.
+Sure some laptops have good, even great keyboards, but we don't recommend using the keyboard on your laptop for multiple hours a day.
 For starters, having your neck craned downward all day long is not going to help your posture.

-While many people love compact keyboards, you shouldn't just base your decision on size.
-Two of our seven picks are larger than your average keyboard, with one offering ergonomic improvements to prevent or work around repetitive strain injury, and the other offering mechanical key switches that give a lot of tactile feedback.
+Sizable keyboards can give you sizable benefits, which is why two of our seven picks are larger than your average keyboard, with one offering ergonomic improvements to prevent or work around repetitive strain injury, and the other offering mechanical key switches that give a lot of tactile feedback.

 What are the best keyboards?

 Our top picks will get you up and clickety-clacking in no time, and the Logitech K780 is one of the best keyboards because it's a nimble accessory you can use with all of your devices — which are only a click away.

 The Logitech K780 is also great because it's designed with Mac, PC and Chromebook users in mind.
 Its key layout just adapts to the laptop you're connecting to, and it's got the standard modern multimedia functionality keys.

 On top of that, the Logitech K780 is wireless, which helps ensure a clean desk, and it's so elegantly designed it will fit into any setup and elevate your tabletop aesthetics.
 What else could you ask for, really?

 If you're looking for a great keyboard with a wire you can plug into things, consider the Leopold FC750R PD.
 It's a no-nonsense mechanical keyboard that lacks media control buttons, flashy backlighting, and even a number pad.
 But it's simple to use and feels satisfying to type on, which is all you really need out of a good wired keyboard.

 Be sure to also check out our best gaming keyboards page, most of which can pull double-duty as excellent office models.